Ethical Non-Monogamy (ENM) & Polyamory Affirming Therapist for Massachusetts and Vermont

 You Don’t Have to Educate Your Therapist

-Many people practicing ethical non-monogamy have had frustrating experiences in therapy — needing to explain basic concepts, defend their relationship structure, or feeling subtly pushed toward monogamy.
+Many people practicing ethical non-monogamy have had frustrating experiences in therapy, such as needing to explain basic concepts, defend their relationship structure, or feeling subtly pushed toward monogamy.

-You shouldn’t have to spend your therapy time educating your therapist.
+You don’t have to spend your therapy time educating your therapist.

 My focus is on helping you build the communication, trust, and emotional awareness needed for relationships that feel sustainable and authentic.